Skip to main content

 3. Click the Triage button.

 4. Optional: Select a reason of why you are ignoring a finding.
-Choose either: False positive, Acceptable risk, No time to fix
+Choose one of the following options: False positive, Acceptable risk, No time to fix.

 5. Select Ignored from the dropdown menu.